 The reefs of the Caribbean waters around Playa del Carmen is the place where divers have regularly spotted bull sharks for years.
 And the best time for this adventure is in the winter months from November to March.
 During that period, bull sharks migrate to the cooler waters of the Yucatan peninsular to give birth.
-Best part of the day for bull shark diving is the early morning.
+The best part of the day for bull shark diving is the early morning.

-Please note that, this extreme scuba diving experience is appropriate for Advanced Open water certified divers.
+Please note that this extreme scuba diving experience is appropriate for Advanced Open water certified divers.
 If you lack a diving certification, check out our scuba diving courses and don’t miss this thrilling, new experience, which will change your life forever.

-2-4 people small group visits – every day, meeting points available: Tulum, Playa Del Carmen,
+2-4 people small group visits – every day, meeting points available: Tulum, Playa Del Carmen, Cancun, Puerto Aventuras

 Prices are fixed, regardless of the number of people in the group.

 All prices include equipment rental: – diving gear, 2 tanks, a wetsuit, fins, etc

 Free Nitrox 32 is available upon request for tech-certified divers – please let us know in advance Advanced Open water certification or equivalent is required.

 Please mind that Bull Sharks Season is from November to March.

 Please mind that all dive tours include not more than 1 advanced deep dive with Bull sharks: for advanced open-water certified divers